huaweicloud/terraform-provider-hcs/docs/resources/elb_flavor.md

   provider-level region will be used.
 Changing this creates a new flavor.

 * `type` - (Required, String, ForceNew) Specifies the flavor type.
 Values options:
--- l4: indicates Layer-4 flavor.
+  + l4: indicates Layer-4 flavor.
--- l7: indicates Layer-7 flavor.
+  + l7: indicates Layer-7 flavor.

 * `name` - (Optional, String) Human-readable name for the Flavor.
 Does not have to be unique.

-* `info` - (Required, Set) Specifies the details of each flavor metric.
+* `info` - (Optional, Set) Specifies the details of each flavor metric.
 Multiple info blocks can be provided.
   The [object](#info) structure is documented below.

 <a name="info"></a>